-My first cooking lesson in Barcelona all started with the group meeting at the Boqueria market for a shopping tour.
-Everyone with us was from a different country and the group included newly-weds and families traveling together.
-I was the only one on my own but felt very welcomed.
+My first cooking lesson in Barcelona began at the Boqueria market for a shopping tour.
+Everyone was from a different country and the group included (mostly) newly-weds and families traveling together.
+I was the only one on my own, but felt very welcomed.

 Our market tour started at 3:45 pm that day and never before had I enjoyed shopping for groceries as much!
 The Boqueria is an amalgamate of scents, flavors, and people (it tends to be busy throughout the day).
 Even pigeons fly in to get a peek – or taste, if they’re lucky!
 Even if you’re not hungry walking through it, your stomach will start to rumble with the wide collection of fresh foods all around you.